mheiner/GPMTD_examples/README.md

 ## Packages

 Before running the .jl scripts, it is necessary to install the packages that appear after all instances of `using` in the .jl scripts.
 To do this, open the Julia REPL and enter package mode by pressing `]`.
 In package mode, enter `add` followed by each package name, separated by spaces.
-The *BayesInference*, *SparseProbVec*, and *MTD* packages can be installed with
+The *BayesInference*, *SparseProbVec*, *MTD*, and *GPMTD* packages can be installed with

 ```julia
 pkg> add "https://github.com/mheiner/BayesInference.jl"